qarmin/czkawka/README.md

 **Czkawka** (_tch•kav•ka_ (IPA: [ʈ͡ʂkafka]), "hiccup" in Polish) is a simple, fast and free app to remove unnecessary files from your computer.

-## UNSTABLE WARNING
-**Currently, master branch of this repository contains unstable GTK 4 port, so multiple regression, broken features etc. are expected.**

-**You can use old stable version built with GTK 3 - [4.1.0](https://github.com/qarmin/czkawka/releases/tag/4.1.0) or compile app from git before GTK 4 PR merge.**

-**Due build problems Windows binaries are not available yet, you can help by creating/modifying CI to produce valid windows binaries**

 ## Features
 - Written in memory-safe Rust
 - Amazingly fast - due to using more or less advanced algorithms and multithreading